NICE (NASDAQ:NICE) Releases FY 2021 Earnings Guidance

 NICE (NASDAQ:NICE) issued an update on its FY 2021 earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of 6.190-6.390 for the period, compared to the Thomson Reuters consensus estimate of $6.230.
 The company issued revenue guidance of $1.80 billion-$1.82 billion, compared to the consensus revenue estimate of $1.80 billion.NICE also updated its Q2 2021 guidance to 1.450-1.550 EPS.

-NICE (NASDAQ:NICE) last released its quarterly earnings results on Thursday, May 13th.
-The technology company reported $1.54 EPS for the quarter, topping the Zacks’ consensus estimate of $1.21 by $0.33.
+NICE (NASDAQ:NICE) last issued its quarterly earnings results on Thursday, May 13th.
+The technology company reported $1.54 EPS for the quarter, beating analysts’ consensus estimates of $1.21 by $0.33.
 NICE had a return on equity of 12.17% and a net margin of 11.98%.
-As a group, research analysts forecast that NICE will post 4.92 EPS for the current year.
+On average, equities research analysts expect that NICE will post 4.91 EPS for the current year.

 About NICE